 Who Should Get A Prostate Exam?

-Age is one of the most important risk factors associated with prostate problems.
-The risk tends to increase once a man reaches the age of 40.
+While age is a significant risk factor for prostate problems, individual health assessments and medical advice should guide the timing of prostate exams.
 Thus, men over 40 should ensure they get regular health screening.
 The man should also provide a prostate exam as part of the health screening.

-This becomes especially important once the man reaches the age of 60.
-The majority of prostate problems occur in men of this age and older.
+Prostate exams become especially important as men reach the age of 60, as the risk of prostate problems tends to increase with age.
 Thus, at the age of 60, a man should never delay a prostate exam.

 There are other reasons for men to get a prostate exam, apart from age.